Maslinin/Consyzer/DevOps/README.md

 4) *".exe, .dll"* - files search pattern to be analyzed,
 5) *Release* - solution build configuration.

-You can use the following task for analysis if you are using Azure Pipelines:
+If you are using Azure Pipelines, you can use the following task for analysis:
 ```
 - task: PowerShell@2
       inputs: